Distributed deployment

 Sharding

-During the creation of the collection, shards are evenly distributed across all existing nodes.
-Each node knows where all parts of the collection are stored through the consensus protocol, so if it is time to search - each node could query all other nodes to obtain the full search result.
+Each node knows where all parts of the collection are stored through the consensus protocol, so when you send a search request to one Qdrant node, it automatically queries all other nodes to obtain the full search result.

 PUT /collections/{collection_name}